 - Pat the cod fillets dry of any excess moisture with paper towels, then season with some salt and black pepper.
 Wrap the slices of prosciutto around the cod fillets (two slices per fillet).
 Ensure that the seam of the prosciutto is underneath the fillets and the two slices of prosciutto are overlapping.

-- Place the prosciutto wrapped fish on top of the tomatoes and zucchini.
+- Place the prosciutto wrapped fish on top of the tomatoes and zucchini, then drizzle the fish with a little olive oil.

 When Is Cod Cooked?